yehia67/documentation/iri/0.1/how-to-guides/finding-neighbors.md

-# Finding neighbors

-Neighbors are IRI nodes that communicate directly with each other on the same IOTA network.
+**Neighbors are IRI nodes that are mutually connected and that communicate directly with each other on the same IOTA network.**

-Neighbors must be mutually connected, so if you connect your IRI node to neighbors, those neighbors must connect their IRI nodes to yours.

-The easiest and fastest way to find neighbors is to ask the community in the #nodesharing channel on the IOTA Discord.
-In the channel, ask for a neighbor's URL or IP address, and give that neighbor your IRI node's URL or IP address.
-We recommend connecting to between 6 and 7 neighbors.
+1. Go to the #nodesharing channel on the IOTA Discord.
+2. Ask for the URL or IP address of someone's IRI node, and give that person the URL or IP address of your IRI node.
+We recommend connecting to between 6 and 7 neighbor IRI nodes.

-When you have your neighbors' URL or IP addresses, you must add them to the [`NEIGHBORS` configuration parameter](references/iri-configuration-options.md#neighbors).
+3. Add the URLs or IP addresses of your neighbor IRI nodes to the [`NEIGHBORS` configuration parameter](references/iri-configuration-options.md#neighbors).